GrapheneOS/apps.grapheneos.org/README.md

     fsverity sign app-release.apk app-release.apk.fsv_sig --key fsverity_private_key.0.pem --cert fsverity_cert.0.pem

-For Android 15, GrapheneOS uses APK signature scheme v4 signed with the same key as the APK instead of a separate fs-verity key.
+For Android 15 and later, GrapheneOS uses APK signature scheme v4 signed with the same key as the APK instead of a separate fs-verity key.
 You don't need the fs-verity setup anymore if you only support current versions of GrapheneOS.